dhanyaaleena/log-analyzer/README.md

 # Log Analyzer - Security Analytics Platform

-A comprehensive log analysis platform that combines machine learning, LLM integration, and rule-based threat detection to identify security anomalies and potential threats in web server logs.
+A simple and powerful tool that analyzes web server logs to detect security threats and suspicious activities using machine learning and AI.

-## 🏗️ System Architecture
+## 🏗️ How It Works

-### Overview
-The Log Analyzer is a full-stack application consisting of:
+The Log Analyzer has three main parts:
-- **Frontend**: Next.js React application with real-time dashboards
-- **Backend**: Flask API with ML-powered anomaly detection
-- **Database**: SQLAlchemy with PostgreSQL for data persistence
-- **ML Pipeline**: Ensemble of isolation forest and LOF algorithms
-- **LLM Integration**: Google Gemini for intelligent threat analysis
-- **Rule Engine**: Multi-layered security rule detection
+- **Frontend**: A web dashboard where you can upload logs and view results
+- **Backend**: The brain that analyzes logs using AI and machine learning
+- **Database**: Stores all your log files and analysis results

 ### Architecture Diagram
 ```